natnat-mc/libsh3/README.md

 # ToDo list
 * implement all instructions
+* add banked registers, which should be swapped when calling setSR
 * then check for the NOP code to invalidate the pipeline
 * implement the processor correctly
 * implement peripherals according to the spec